section-engineering-education/engineering-education/content/articles/understanding-xml-external-entity-attacks/index.md

 XXE attacks arise when external entities are supported and parsed by a weak XML parser.
 An attacker intercepts the XML data when in transit and adds malicious code.
 When processed, the application may disclose information that is private.
 Mostly these attacks enable the attackers to view the filesystem and, sometimes, they can interact with any back-end services that the application can access.

-There are several types of XXE attacks, namely:
+There are several types of XXE attacks, such as:

 - In-band XXE: In this type, the attacker can receive an immediate response for the XXE payload they have uploaded.